rmehta125/SPH-Simulation-Analysis/README.md

 A full data set generated from a collision can be storage intensive.
 For convenience, one sample timestep from a low resolution canonical impact scenario has been uploaded at the attached Dropbox link for users to try analyzing (https://www.dropbox.com/scl/fo/omhu89fb82087rrr11p68/ABkQkBSbzLosi3UvUJS1GYU?rlkey=178ipj8oxtva3upz7obvhy8qn&st=1ub217ll&dl=0).

-For a full instruction manual of using the code, please see the attached link: https://drive.google.com/file/d/1FRybHX2HlgJuGFtZvrIDdQGYykU5z5VT/view?usp=sharing.
+For a full instruction manual of using the code, please reference the InstructionManual.pdf file in the repository.

 ## Gallery